 Any student who admits to or is found to have violated the University's Student Code of Conduct regarding the unlawful use, manufacture, sale, distribution, dispensation, or possession of illicit drugs and alcohol on the campus or at University activities held off-campus will be subject to disciplinary action (up to and including expulsion), may be referred for prosecution, and may be requested to satisfactorily participate in a drug and alcohol assistance or rehabilitation program, as agreed upon by the student and the University.

 In addition, any student athlete should reference the UHV Athletic Department Drug Testing and Education Policy along with the Student Code of Conduct in the Student-Athlete’s Handbook for specific policies which govern student athlete’s conduct including sanctions for the unlawful use, manufacture, sale, distribution, dispensation, or possession of illicit drugs and alcohol on the campus or at University activities held off-campus.
 Student athletes should reference the Athletics Department’s Drug Education and Drug Testing Program tounderstand prevention and intervention concerning the abuse of certain legal and illegal substance.

 Students and employees are subject to criminal sanctions of varying severity as provided for by federal, state, and local laws if convicted of the unlawful use, manufacture, sale, distribution, dispensation, or possession of illicit drugs and alcohol.

 Refer to Attachment B for a summary of penalties under Texas and federal law.
-A more detailed summary of penalties may be found at the U.S. Department of Justice website at Drugs of Abuse: A DEA Resource Guide, http://www.justice.gov/dea/docs/drugs_of_abuse_2011.pdf.
+A more detailed summary of penalties may be found at the U.S. Department of Justice website at Drugs of Abuse: A DEA Resource Guide.

 Loss of Student Eligibility for Federal Aid